 We had some amazing feedback from the guests that came to this event, with praise pouring in for the speakers, the networking opportunities, the food and the array of drinks on offer.

 But where do we go from here?
 We asked everyone who attended to put forward suggestions via an online poll for speakers or subjects they’d like to see at future events.
-From local growing businesses and tech disruptors, to Theresa May and Robert De Niro – you’ve left us with plenty of ideas, and you’ll just have to wait and see what tricks we’ve got up our sleeve.
+From local growing businesses and tech disruptors, to Theresa May and Robert De Niro – all underpinned by a spirit of entrepreneurialism – you’ve left us with plenty of ideas, and you’ll just have to wait and see what tricks we’ve got up our sleeve.